-- 1. be grouped with an Audit Record Repository. - 2. filter and forward Syslog messages as they arrive.
-Filter and forward is described in ITI TF-2a: 3.20 and Syslog RFC5424. - 3. be configurable to forward messages to destination Audit Record Repositories.
+- 1. Be grouped with a Secure Node or Secure Application. - 2.
+Be grouped with an Audit Record Repository. - 3.
+Filter and forward Syslog messages as they arrive.
+Filter and forward is described in ITI TF-2a: 3.20 and Syslog RFC5424. - 4.
+Be configurable to forward messages to destination Audit Record Repositories.